Lixkote/RectifyPad/README.md

 - [Buy me a cofee](https://ko-fi.com/lixkote)

 ## Contributing
-If you want to contribute to RectifyPad, please contact me on the official Rectify11 Discord or using the alias 'lixkote'.
+If you want to contribute to RectifyPad, please send me an email to lixkote@gmail.com.

 ## Projects used
  - [TowPad](https://github.com/itsWindows11/TowPad) for some of the mechanics.
- - JD's lost WordPad Recreation for the initial idea.
- - [Ivirius Text Editor Free](https://apps.microsoft.com/detail/9mv281zzf51p?hl=pl-pl&gl=TW) for the ruler code.
  - [Appxinstaller](https://github.com/aL3891/AppxInstaller/tree/master) for converting appx into msi.
- - [Syncfusion Doc.IO UWP](https://www.nuget.org/packages/Syncfusion.DocIO.UWP/19.2.0.51) for docx and doc support.

 RectifyPad is licensed under the [MIT License](./LICENSE).